Industries: Major transport hubs and other high foot traffic areas

 Click here to find out more about CHELA Code 100 BALANCE or to discuss a whole range of other market leading cleaning solutions for rail and train stations, please contact our specialist team by calling +44 208 805 2150 or by emailing [email protected]

-Graffiti; how do you remove it without damaging the building?
+Graffiti removal; how do you remove graffiti without damaging the building?

 There are few things more that are more irritating than having to remove graffiti from your walls, but it’s even worse when your best efforts end up doing more damage in the long run.